United States men's national soccer team: Team image

-Uniform and crest
+Uniform

 Since their first unofficial game against Canada, the most common U.S. uniform has been white tops with blue shorts.
 A variant with a diagonal stripe or "sash" across the shirt similar to Peru's jersey was first adopted in 1950 and used in various uniforms in the 2000s.
 A color scheme based on the U.S. flag—usually a shirt with red and white stripes with blue shorts—has been occasionally used (most prominently in the 1994 World Cup and 2012–13 qualifiers as well the 1983 Team America franchise of the North American Soccer League).

 German brand Adidas provided the uniform for the United States from 1984 to 1994.
 Since 1995, American company Nike has been the uniform supplier.
 The final Adidas jersey was a denim-inspired blue shirt with white stars paired with red shorts.